bitPogo/kfixture/docs/src/usage/customization.md

 ## Filter

 In some cases it might be desired to filter certain values out.
-KFixture provides for this also a handle.
+KFixture provides for this a handle similar to Kotlin's `filter`.
-Similar to Kotlin's `filter` function you simply provide `fixture` a predicate:
+You may simply provide a `predicate`:

 ```kotlin
 class MySpec {